michaelthorne/embed-iframe/README.md

-# Embed iframe JavaScript
+# Embedding iframes
-Use JavaScript to embed an iframe (e.g. YouTube video) on a click event for better performance.
+Using JavaScript to embed an iframe (e.g. YouTube video) on a click event for better performance.